5 of the Most Common Problems with Home Insurance Claims

 #2 Additional Living Expenses

-The Additional Living Expenses portion of your home insurance policy is meant to reimburse you for the extra costs you will incur simply to maintain a comparable standard of living while your home is unlivable.
+The Additional Living Expenses portion of your home insurance policy is meant to reimburse you for the extra costs you will incur to simply maintain a comparable standard of living while your home is unlivable.
 These include costs such as:

 - Hotel stays or long-term rentals;